Finding car parking in Lisbon can give you a headache.

 Is There Any Free Parking in Lisbon?

-While free parking in the city center is a rarity, there are some areas where you can leave your car without reaching for your wallet.
+In my experience, free parking in the city center is a rarity, but there are some areas where you can leave your car without reaching for your wallet, or where the cost is incredibly affordable.

-The outskirts and residential neighborhoods often have free street parking, but be prepared for a walk or public transportation to reach the main attractions.
+The outskirts and residential neighborhoods often have free street parking, so be prepared for a short walk or quick hop on public transportation like the metro or tram to reach the main attractions.

 Planning On Going To Lisbon?